Innate Pharma’s activity is to discover, characterize and develop drug-candidates.

 Our specialization in immunopharmacology and clinical immunology provides us with special expertise in the mechanisms of action common to all of our drug-candidate, an important asset for this part of development.
 We possess specific expertise in setting up preclinical toxicology and pharmacology in animal models (cell culture laboratories, generation of non-standard animal models, flow cytometry, etc.).
 This gives us a competitive advantage beyond our main field of expertise.

 Approximately half of our research and development staff is specialized in immunology.
 The other half is specialized in the various branches involved in development: chemistry and analytical chemistry, protein chemistry, bio analytical and pharmacokinetic methods and pharmacotoxicology.

-As at end-2016, the Company is or has been sponsor of several Phase I and Phase II clinical trials.
-It is today sponsor of the double-blind placebo randomized Phase II trial of lirilumab, within the frame of its partnership with Bristol-Myers Squibb.
+As at end-2018, the Company is or has been sponsor of several Phase I and Phase II clinical trials.
 See Company's pipeline and ongoing clinical trials.